 2. Download the latest .jar file from here.

-4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar addressbook.jar command to run the application.
+4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar mate.jar command to run the application.
+A GUI similar to the below should appear in a few seconds.
+Note how the app contains some sample data.Ui

 5. Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.